pquochuy/sasegan/README.md

 This is the repository of the sel-attention GAN for speech enhancement (SASEGAN) in our original paper:

-H. Phan, H. L. Nguyen, O. Y. Chén, P. Koch, N. Q. K. Duong, I. McLoughlin, and A. Mertins, "[_Self-Attention Generative Adversarial Network for Speech Enhancement_](https://arxiv.org/pdf/2010.09132)," arXiv preprint arXiv:2010.09132, 2020.
+H. Phan, H. L. Nguyen, O. Y. Chén, P. Koch, N. Q. K. Duong, I. McLoughlin, and A. Mertins, "[_Self-Attention Generative Adversarial Network for Speech Enhancement_](https://arxiv.org/pdf/2010.09132)," Proc.
+ICASSP, 2021.

 SASEGAN integrates non-local based self-attention to convolutional layers of SEGAN [Pascual _et al._](https://arxiv.org/abs/1703.09452) to improve sequential modelling.